Etale cohomology of diamonds: Small v-stacks

 \begin{proof} The proof is identical to Lemma~\ref{lem:finetoverspatial}, but we repeat it for convenience.
 Choose a presentation $Y=X/R$ as a quotient of an affinoid perfectoid space $X$, and let $X^\prime = X\times_Y Y^\prime$, which is finite \'etale over $X$.
 Let $R$ and $R^\prime$ be the respective equivalence relations.
 We need to find enough quasicompact open subspaces of $Y^\prime$.
 Pick any point $y^\prime\in |Y^\prime|$ with image $y\in |Y|$.
 Let $Y_y\subset Y$ be the localization of $Y$ at $y$, i.e.~the intersection of all quasicompact open subspaces containing $y$.
 For any spatial diamond $Z$ over $Y$, let $Z_y=Z\times_Y Y_y$.
 Then quasicompact open subspaces of $Z_y$ come via pullback from quasicompact open subspaces of $Z\times_Y U$ for some quasicompact open subspace $U$ of $Y$, and any two such extensions agree after shrinking $U$.
 By applying this to $Z=X^\prime$ and $Z=R^\prime$, we find that any quasicompact open subspace of $Y^\prime_y$ extends to a quasicompact open subspace of $Y^\prime_U$ for some $U$.
 This reduces us to the case $Y=Y_y$.

 Thus, we may assume that $|Y|$ has a unique closed point.
 In this case, we can take $X=\Spa(C,C^+)$ for some algebraically closed field $C$ with an open and bounded valuation subring $C^+\subset C$.
 Then $X^\prime$ is a finite disjoint union of copies of $X$.
-This implies that any pro-constructible generalizing subset of $X^\prime$ is open.
-In particular, for any quasicompact open subset $V\subset X^\prime$, the $R^\prime$-invariant subset $R^\prime\cdot V\subset X^\prime$ is open (as it is pro-constructible and generalizing).
-This descends to a quasicompact open subspace of $Y^\prime$, and these give a basis, as desired. \end{proof}
+Now the same topological argument as in the proof of Lemma~\ref{lem:finetoverspatial} shows that $|Y'|=|X'|/|X'\times_{Y'} X'|$ is spectral, with spectral projection $|X'|\to |Y'|$. \end{proof}

 Finally, we will need an analogue of Lemma~\ref{lem:diamondlimit} and Proposition~\ref{prop:etmaptolimdiamond}.